cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~
   Inputs:
-  - secret_key, a group secret, Scalar, that MUST be derived from at least Ns bytes of entropy
+  - secret_key, a group secret, a Scalar, that MUST be derived from at least Ns bytes of entropy
   - MAX_SIGNERS, the number of shares to generate, an integer
   - MIN_SIGNERS, the threshold of the secret sharing scheme, an integer